kaizhu256/node-swgg/README.md

 #### changelog 2019.8.1
 - npm publish 2019.8.1
-- shorten name event to evt
-- jslint - refactor files to 80 chr column-limit
+- jslint - upgrade to jslint edition 2019.8.3
-- rename function local.domElementRender to local.domFragmentRender
-- shorten name element to elem, option to opt, error to err, request to req, response to res
+- rename coverage-hack to hack-istanbul, gotoNext to gotoNext, gotoState to gotoState, jslint-hack to hack-jslint
+- istanbul - switch parser from esprima to acorn v6.3.0
 - none

 #### this package requires